Synchronize Data with Logic

 To maintain high performance,

-CA Live API Creatorpresumes that existing persistent attribute values match your logic.
-For example, in the
+CA Live API Creatorpresumes that the persistent attribute values match your logic.
+You can synchronize data with logic using one of the following strategies:

 Customer balanceis correct.
 You can avoid expensive aggregate (

 purchaseorderchanges.
-This kind of logic presumes that the currently-stored values on disk are correct with respect to the rules.
+This kind of logic presumes that the values stored on disk are correct with respect to the rules.

 Customer balanceis initially defined as the sum of the Order AmountTotals (unqualified).
 You insert data, and now the balance is now $100 consisting of a paid order for $30 and an unpaid order for $70.